Isla Mujeres vs Cozumel: Which Mexican Island Should You Visit?

 Do I need a car on either island?

 Not on Isla Mujeres — a golf cart will do.
-On Cozumel, a car or scooter is recommended if you want to explore beyond the main town.
+On Cozumel, consider renting a car or scooter to explore beyond the main town.